AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Originally, Erie specialized in auto insurance, but in 1961, it introduced its first homeowners insurance policy.
 By 1967, the company was also offering life insurance policies.
 The company continued expanding regionally until 2014, when it expanded into its most recent state, Kentucky.

-In the nearly 100 years since Hirt and Crawford founded it, Erie Insurance has gone from a small Pennsylvania insurance provider to a Fortune 500 company with more than 6,000 employees and 6 million policies in effect.
+In the nearly 100 years since Hirt and Crawford founded it, Erie Insurance has gone from a small Pennsylvania insurance provider to a Fortune 500 company with more than 6,500 employees, 14,000 agents, and 7 million policies in effect.

 Erie Contact Information